eloquent/asplode/README.md

 ```

 It's important to note that PHP can be very inconsistent in the way it handles
 error conditions.
-In some cases you may find that a function will simply return
+In some cases functions will simply return a boolean false
-a boolean false when an error occurs; or it may have even stranger, less
+when an error occurs; or it may have even stranger, less standard behaviour.
-standard behaviour.

-*Asplode* does not free you from the responsibility of readingthe PHP
+*Asplode* does not free the developer from the responsibility of reading the PHP
-documentation and making sure that you account for all possible return values.
+documentation, or making sure that they account for all possible return values.

 ## Why use Asplode?